 Activation of the Universal Prompt is a per-application change.
 Activating it for one application does not change the login experience for your other Duo applications.

-Once you activate the Universal Prompt, the application's Universal Prompt status shows "Update Complete" here and on the Universal Prompt Update Progress report.
+The application's Universal Prompt status shows "Activation complete" here and on the Universal Prompt Update Progress report.

 Click the See Update Progress link to view the Universal Prompt Update Progress report.
-This report shows the update availability and migration progress for all your Duo applications in-scope for Universal Prompt support.
+This report shows the update availability and migration progress for all your Duo applications.
 You can also activate the new prompt experience for multiple supported applications from the report page instead of visiting the individual details pages for each application.

 You can log into most applications using SSO by visiting their website directly.